Rosshan Andrrews

 Rosshan Andrrews (born 6 January 1975) is an Indian film director who mainly works in Malayalam cinema.

 Biography

-Rosshan Andrrews was born to Moolakuzhi Nedumparampil Andrews and Burney.
-He attended St. Aloysious Thrissur and Cochin College, Eranakulam.
+Rosshan Andrrews was born to Burney and Andrews of the Moolakuzhi Nedumparampil house in Thrissur.
+He attended St. Aloysious Thrissur and Cochin College, Ernakulam.

 Personal life

-Roshan is married to Ancy and the couple has three children: Anjelina, Ryan and Ana Bella.
+Rosshan is married to Ancy Joseph and the couple has three children: Anjelina, Ryan and Ana Bella.